Fredrick is a tour and travel enthusiast. He runs an online travel platform that specializes in Africa tours, trips, vacations, and safaris.

 Kenya ranks top in Africa when it comes to wildlife and safaris.
 From the northern dry region to the highlands and plains to the coast, you can explore a wide variety of wildlife and get involved in amazing safaris.
-Here are the ten best places to see wild animals and go on safari in Kenya.
+Here are the 10 best places for wild animal viewing in Kenya.

 Located 120km east of Mount Kenya, Kora is home to a wide variety of animal and plant species.
 The 1,785 square-km park is set on an undulating plain that features a breathtaking ridge terrain.